 The employee policy legal landscape continues to change rapidly and employers must be able to stay abreast of these changes.
 But many don’t.
 Take a look at your company’s employee handbook, (policies and procedures).
 Are your employee policies current, or do your employee policies date back to the days of the mimeograph machine?
 It’s all […]

 A surprising number of job applicants tend to exaggerate, distort, or lie outright on job resumes.
 According to the Society of Human Resource Management, more than half of all job applicants pad their resumes to at least some extent regardless of whether they are applying for an entry-level job or a senior position.
-People […]
+People who […]

 Two recent lawsuits against BMW and Dollar General illustrate the kind of trouble that companies can inadvertently get into when conducting employee background checks.
 The Equal Employment Opportunity Commission (EEOC) on June 11 accused both companies of using information…